ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - open-closed principle - component should be open for extension, not modification
     - dependency inversion - depend on abstractions, not concretes
 - REST - representational state transfer
+- batch processing - generally non-real time, usually store data to persistent store, then can slowly process it background
+- stream processing - real-time crunching of data, generally no persistent data store step as data is received

 ## LOGIC
 - "switch" statements are usually compiled to lookup tables or hash lists in most languages